Hegemonic masculinity: Gender hierarchy

 Gender hierarchy seeks to explain not only why men hold a superior position to women but how each group influences the other.
-Research has documented the durability of nonhegemonic patterns of masculinity, which may represent well-crafted responses to racial/ethnic marginalization, physical disability, class inequality, or stigmatized sexuality.
-Hegemony may be accomplished by the incorporation of such masculinities into functioning gender order rather than by active oppression in the form of degradation or violence.
+Studies indicates that forms of masculinity outside the mainstream are strong, even under conditions of marginalization due to race, economic status, physical ability, or sexual orientation.
+The dominant system of gender norms maintains its authority more through the incorporation of these non-traditional masculinities into its overall narrative.
 An example would include that of the mainstream adoption of black hip hop culture which was created in response to urban structural inequalities.
 Another example is that of "protest masculinity", in which local working-class settings, sometimes involving ethnically marginalized men, embodies the claim to power typical of regional hegemonic masculinities in Western countries, but lack the economic resources and institutional authority that underpins the regional and global patterns.

 This new emphasis on gender hierarchy seeks to take a more relational approach to women as well.
 Women are central in many of the processes constructing masculinities, as mothers, schoolmates, girlfriends, sexual partners, wives, and workers in the gender division of labour.
 Gender hierarchies are affected by new configurations of women's identity and practice so more attention has been given to the historical interplay of femininities and masculinities.

 Geography of masculinities

-Change in locally specific constructions of hegemonic masculinity has been a consistent theme of masculinity research, but given the growing attention to globalization, the significance of transnational arenas for the construction of masculinity has also been argued.
-Charlotte Hooper described the deployment of masculinities in the arenas of international relations, and Connell proposed a model of "transnational business masculinity" among jet-setting corporate executives.
+Masculinity studies consistently highlight shifts in dominant forms of masculinity shaped by local contexts, yet with globalization's rise, the impact of global spaces on masculinity's construction has gained focus.
+Charlotte Hooper explains how masculinities play out in international relations, while Connell introduced the concept of "transnational business masculinity," characterizing the lifestyle corporate leaders.
 Because of this, Connell and Messerschmidt have proposed hegemonic masculinities be analysed at three levels: local, regional, and global.
 The links between these levels are critical to gender politics since interventions at any level giving women more power and representation can influence from the top down or from the bottom up.
 Additionally, adopting a framework that distinguishes between the three levels allows one to recognize the importance of place without making generalizations about independent cultures or discourses.